okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/overview/index.md

 Your Okta integration should use Single Sign-On (SSO) to initiate end-user authentication.
 Learn how to set up your integration with SSO in our [Build a Single Sign-On (SSO) integration](/docs/guides/build-sso-integration/) guide.

-If you need additional assistance, read through our [SCIM FAQ](/docs/concepts/scim/faqs/) page, post your question on the [Okta Developer Forums](https://devforum.okta.com/), or email us at <developers@okta.com>.

 ## Submit your integration

 After you have prepared and tested your SCIM integration, and you want to make it public, you can follow the steps in our [Submit an app integration](/docs/guides/submit-app) guide to have it published in the [Okta Integration Network (OIN) catalog](https://www.okta.com/integrations/).

+# Support

+If you need additional assistance, read through our [SCIM FAQ](/docs/concepts/scim/faqs/) page, post your question on the [Okta Developer Forums](https://devforum.okta.com/), or email us at <developers@okta.com>.

 <NextSectionLink/>